MicrosoftDocs/powerapps-docs/powerapps-docs/maker/data-platform/azure-synapse-link-pipelines.md

 1. Azure Synapse Link for Dataverse.
 This guide assumes that you've already met the prerequisites to create an Azure Synapse Link with a Synapse workspace.
 More information: [Prerequisites for an Azure Synapse Link for Dataverse with your Azure Synapse Workspace](azure-synapse-link-synapse.md#prerequisites)
 2. Create an Azure Synapse Workspace or Azure Data Factory under the same Azure Active Directory (Azure AD) tenant as your Power Apps tenant.
-3. Create a Azure Synapse Link for Dataverse with the incremental folder update enabled.
+3. Create an Azure Synapse Link for Dataverse with the incremental folder update enabled.
 More information: [Query and analyze the incremental updates](azure-synapse-incremental-updates.md)
 4. Microsoft.EventGrid provider needs to be registered for trigger.
 More information: [Azure portal](/azure/azure-resource-manager/management/resource-providers-and-types#azure-portal)
-5. Create Azure SQL DB with the **Allow Azure services and resources to access this server** property enabled.
+5. Create an Azure SQL database with the **Allow Azure services and resources to access this server** property enabled.
 More information: [What should I know when setting up my Azure SQL Database (PaaS)?](/archive/blogs/azureedu/what-should-i-know-when-setting-up-my-azure-sql-database-paas#firewall)
 6. Create and configure an Azure integration runtime.
 More information: [Create Azure integration runtime - Azure Data Factory & Azure Synapse](/azure/data-factory/create-azure-integration-runtime?tabs=data-factory)

-## Use this solution template in Synapse Workspace
+## Use the solution template in Synapse Workspace

 1. In [Power Apps](https://make.powerapps.com/?utm_source=padocs&utm_medium=linkinadoc&utm_campaign=referralsfromdoc), go to **Data** > **Azure Synapse Link**, select your desired Azure Synapse Link from the list, and then select **Go to Azure Synapse workspace**.
    :::image type="content" source="media/go-to-workspace.png" alt-text="Go to Azure Synapse Workspace":::

-1. Select on **Integrate** > **Browse gallery**.
+1. Select **Integrate** > **Browse gallery**.
 1. Select **Copy Dataverse data into Azure SQL using Synapse Link** from the integration gallery.

-## Use this solution template in Azure Data Factory
+## Use the solution template in Azure Data Factory

 1. Go to the Azure portal and open Azure Data Factory Studio.
 1. Select **Add new resource** > **Pipeline** > **Template gallery**.
 1. Select **Copy Dataverse data into Azure SQL using Synapse Link** from the template gallery.

-## How to configure the solution template
+## Configure the solution template

-1. Create a linked service to Azure Data Lake Storage Gen2, which is connected to Dataverse using the appropriate Authentication Type.
+1. Create a linked service to Azure Data Lake Storage Gen2, which is connected to Dataverse using the appropriate authentication type.
 To do this, select **Test connection to validate the connectivity,** and then select **Create**.
 1. Similar to the previous steps, create a linked service to Azure SQL Database where Dataverse data will be synced.
 1. Once **Inputs** are configured, select **Use this template**.
    :::image type="content" source="media/ADLSG2-use-this-template.png" alt-text="Use this template":::